A JWST investigation into the bar fraction at redshifts 1 < z < 3: Introduction

 Various bar identification techniques can be applied to images, including classifications by eye \citep[e.g.,][]{Athanassoula_1990,Cheung_2013,Simmons_2014,Buta_2015}{}{}.
 Stellar bar characterisation and analysis identified structural features by eye from the colour composite images of galaxies, where participants vote a galaxy as \textit{barred, candidate bar} or \textit{unbarred} \citep[e.g.,][]{Vaucouleurs_1991,Eskridge_2000,Nair_2010b,Buta_2015}{}{}.
 Characteristic signatures in the radial profiles of barred galaxies can be seen, which can be used to aid or replace visual classification methods.
 Position angle (PA) and ellipticity ($e$) measurements are obtained from isophotal ellipse fits (see \S~\ref{Sec: criterion} for an explanation), in which the parameter radial profiles are used to identify a bar feature.
-The criteria for bar identification differs between studies but generally agrees that within the bar-dominated region, the PA remains constant, and $e$ gradually rises.
-Studies can choose to determine the end of the bar as one of three metrics or by taking the average of these positions: the peak ellipticity, the minimum ellipticity succeeding the peak ellipticity, and a significant change in the PA \citep[e.g.,][]{Wozniak_1995,Buta_1998,Elmegreen_2004,Jogee_2004,Marinova_2007,Guo_2023}{}{}.
-In a volume-limited $z \leq 0.01$ SDSS/DR7 sample with galaxies $M_{r} \leq$ -15.2, \cite{Lee_2019} found visual classification methods to detect a higher number of weaker bars than ellipse fitting techniques and Fourier analysis.
+The criteria for bar identification differ between studies but generally agree that within the bar-dominated region, the PA remains constant, and $e$ gradually rises.
+The end of the bar can be defined by taking the radius of either the peak ellipticity, or the one with the minimum ellipticity succeeding the peak ellipticity, or where a significant change in PA occurs, or a combination of these three metrics \citep[e.g.,][]{Wozniak_1995,Buta_1998,Elmegreen_2004,Jogee_2004,Marinova_2007,Guo_2023}{}{}.
+In a volume-limited $z \leq 0.01$ SDSS/DR7 sample with galaxies $M_{r} \leq$ -15.2, \cite{Lee_2019} found the bar fractions for three different identification techniques: 63\% by visual inspection; 48\% by ellipse fitting; 36\% by Fourier analysis.
 Additionally, in their study, they concluded that ellipse fitting techniques could miss $\sim 15\%$ of visually classified bars due to large bulges in early-type spirals.
 Using a deep convolutional neural network, \cite{Abraham_2018} identified bars in SDSS with good accuracy.
 Surveys are now on remarkably large scales, so automated techniques such as machine learning \citep[e.g.,][]{Cheng_2021}{}{} will become vital for morphological classifications.